Juelich Rapid Spectral Simulation Code

 We are interested in sharing JURASSIC for operational or research

 applications.
-Please do not hesitate to contact us, if you have any
+Please do not hesitate to contact us if you have any

 further questions or need support.
+Please see the

 License